ashie/BrowserSelector/README.md

 This software doesn't have any UI.
 System administrators have to edit its registry entries directly and shouldn't allow users to edit them.

-### FQDN or URL patterns
+### Host name or URL patterns

-You need to set FQDN or URL patterns of you intranet to open them by IE.
+You need to set host name or URL patterns of you intranet to open them by IE.
 The patterns are stored in the registry of Windows.

 Please see the following examples for more detail: